Panasonic FZ2000 vs TZ100

 Going beyond this snapshot of core features and characteristics, what are the differences between the Panasonic Lumix DMC-FZ2000 and the Panasonic Lumix DMC-TZ100?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Panasonic FZ2000 and the Panasonic TZ100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ2000 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (49 percent) than the Panasonic FZ2000.
 Moreover, the TZ100 is substantially lighter (66 percent) than the FZ2000.
 In this context, it is worth noting that neither the FZ2000 nor the TZ100 are weather-sealed.

 Concerning battery life, the FZ2000 gets 350 shots out of its DMW-BLC12 battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the TZ100 can be charged via the USB port, which can be very convenient when travelling.